 The Good

-I went shopping and out to lunch with June yesterday (Jane and Zeno couldn't make it).
+-I went shopping and out to lunch with June yesterday (Jane and Zeno couldn't make it).
 Here is a picture of her wearing the new necklace she bought.-We ate delicious soup dumplings that are a famous Shanghai food.
 You drink the broth out with a straw, then rip into the dumpling and eat.
 Yum.

 -After a day of walking around the markets I have quite a bounty.
 And cheap too!
 Everything you see below cost me (total) under $25 America.
 Tons of beads, jewelry thread, new pliers, a whole package of 100% wool yarn, pair of needles, clasps and metal rings.
 Last night I couldn't help but get started and ended up making a necklace that I am wearing right now.